samleemcknight/recipe-api-dashboard/README.md

 # Find Me a Recipe
 Find me a Recipe is a recipe application that uses the Spoonacular API.
 It recommends recipes based on what the user has in his or her “pantry”: a user-built list of on-hand ingredients.

 The user can select dietary requirements to try to find more specific recipes.
-However, given the
+However, given the results provided by the API, the ingredient search takes precedence over the diet.
+In other words, a dairy-free search might very well fetch results with dairy ingredients.
+This is an aspect that I want to resolve (see eventuals).

 ## Techonologies Used
 The app runs off of AJAX .fetch requests to the Spoonacular API.
 Once a user inputs ingredients, the ingredients are picked up by the DOM and passed into a request URL to the API.
 The fetched data is parsed and used to create the images and titles.